gongahkia/personal-wiki/ownstudy.Haskell.md

-> Referencing *Learn you a Haskell for Great Good!* Chapter 3.3 Typeclasses 101 => portion on Enumerations
+> Referencing *Learn you a Haskell for Great Good!* Chapter 4

 # The Haskell programming language